kubeflow/kfp-tekton/tekton_kfp_guide.md

     * You can customize the Kubernetes resources (modify the manifests and run `kfctl apply` again).

 You can find general information about Kubeflow configuration in the guide to [configuring Kubeflow with kfctl and kustomize](https://www.kubeflow.org/docs/other-guides/kustomize/).

+## Troubleshooting
+ - (For IBM Cloud IKS users) If you accidentally deployed Kubeflow with IBM Cloud File Storage.
+Run the below command to remove the existing pvc.
+The below commands are for removing resources in multi-user, so you can ignore any missing pvc or rollout error if you are doing this for single user.
+    ```shell
+    kubectl delete pvc -n kubeflow katib-mysql metadata-mysql minio-pv-claim minio-pvc mysql-pv-claim
+    kubectl delete pvc -n istio-system authservice-pvc
+    kubectl rollout restart -n kubeflow deploy/mysql deploy/minio deploy/katib-mysql deploy/metadata-db
+    kubectl rollout restart -n istio-system statefulset/authservice
+    ```

+    Then, redo the [**single user**](#single-user) or [**multi-tenant**](#multi-user-auth-enabled) section to redeploy Kubeflow with the [block storageclass](https://www.kubeflow.org/docs/ibm/deploy/install-kubeflow/#ibm-cloud-block-storage-setup).